Table of Contents

 There are different types of backpack sprayers.
 Consider your individual gardening needs when choosing one for purchasing.

-– A manual sprayer is best for the treatment of new infestations.
-I recommended choosing one with an applicator that allows you to switch from left hand to right hand when operating.
+- A manual sprayer is best for the treatment of new infestations.
+We recommended choosing one with an applicator that allows you to switch from left hand to right hand when operating.
 Motorized sprayers are more convenient for treating larger areas.
 With the motorized type of backpack sprayer, you don’t have to manually pump it to maintain pressure.

 - Some disadvantages to consider with motorized sprayers is that they are generally more expensive than the manual sprayers, heavier, and require more maintenance.
 Of course, the motorized backpack sprayer carries the advantage of eliminating fatigue from spraying, and that is important to many of us.
 Also, the motorized types are more consistent in maintaining pressure.